Every company and every market is different. This is reflected in the layout of your warehouse – and the advice offered by our experts.

-There are three criteria for optimal stacking: filling grade, shelf order and product quality.
-LFL creates stable pallets that are filled with maximum efficiency, at the same time as ensuring that products are not damaged by having too much weight loaded on top of them.
-The software also takes into account the handling capabilities of the robot, which stacks each case with high precision on to the load carrier.
+As well as creating stable pallets that are filled with maximum efficiency, our software ensures products are not damaged by having too much weight loaded on top of them.
+LFL also considers the handling capabilities of the robot that is used to place each case on to the load carrier.

 For the store, LFL delivers multiple benefits.
 Roll cages go straight on to the shop floor for easy and fast replenishment – so there’s no need to decant items and sort in the storage area!
 As shelf stacking is much more efficient, aisles will also be less crowded with roll cages, making for a better customer experience in-store.

 And getting everything in the right order enables store employees to spend less of their valuable time filling shelves and more time serving customers.
 The LFL-assisted optimal stacking process also means that trucks heading for stores can be loaded more efficiently.
 This results in fewer journeys, leading to reduced fuel costs and a more sustainable replenishment operation.

 In summary, Load Forming Logic contributes to:

 - the efficient loading of trucks, resulting in more sustainable transport

 - employees spending significantly less time replenishing shelves

 - and a pleasant and safe shopping experience for customers.

 LFL software is an essential part of STOREPICK, our robotised, end-to-end automated case picking (ACP) warehouse solution.